Nelson's Launch

 The new, beautiful trail is marked in green below.
 DO NOT USE THE OLD TRAIL!
 The new trail crosses the wash early and is 100% on the east-facing slope to the west of the bottom of the valley.

 From the Ron Coleman trailhead at the parking lot, the hike to launch will take anywhere from 25 to 60 minutes depending on your level of conditioning.
+Please stay on the trail, look for the aluminum medallions that mark the trail.

 Launching

 The wing can come up fast during inflation because the layout area does not see the full strength of the wind.
-Use caution in anything higher than 12 mph, because that will generate significant rotor just 15 feet back from the point where the layout area transitions to the slope.
+Use caution in anything higher than 10 mph, because that will generate significant rotor just 15 feet back from the point where the layout area transitions to the slope.
 Stand downhill and position your wing just at the top of the slope, and even then the wing will come up fast and you might be plucked; be ready to check the surge and keep a cool head.
 We strongly recommend that pilots use the Mitsos Technique (A’s and rear risers) and be prepared to abort the launch at any time prior to turning to face into the wind.
 Abort does not mean bury the brakes!
 De-power your wing with the rear risers.
 Before flying, if possible, forward kite for a few seconds to be certain everything is under control.
 Please take the time to remove some rocks from the runway slope below the pilot’s stance each time you visit, if we all pitch in we can make it smoother and safer!

 Launching in ideal conditions - about 7 mph, synoptic wind from due west.
 Photo by Hadley Robinson.